binhe-lab/C037-Cand-auris-adhesin/02-case-studies/04-homolog-properties/2020-10-31/README.md

 #### _old notes_

-Jan and Rachel's talks have shown that a $\Beta$ aggregation signature motif, in the form of "G[VI]{1,4}T{0,4}", is present in XP_028889033 as well as two other homologs.
+Jan and Rachel's talks have shown that a β-aggregation signature motif, in the form of "G[VI]{1,4}T{0,4}", is present in XP_028889033 as well as two other homologs.
 The goal here is to identify all such motifs among all homologs.
 Here I'll use the same `fuzzpro` program used above to identify GPIanchor to search for this pattern.

 To be able to run TANGO myself, I registered an account on the author's [website](http://tango.crg.es/examples.jsp), downloaded the binary for Mac, and wrote a simple python script to format the intput file (`format_tango_input.py`).
 I used the parameters that Rachel decided based on the literature (see `01-global-adhesin-prediction/output/TANGO` for details).
 The input file is stored as `XP_028889033_homologs_tango.txt`.
 In doing so, I found that the tango v2.3.1 I downloaded didn't expect the "tf" parameter.
 So I removed that part in the input file.
 This resulted in some differences in the output.
 To be safe, I asked Rachel to run the same file through her Windows binary and saved the file as a zip archive under the `2020-07-24` folder.